September (song)

-"September" is a song by the American band Earth, Wind & Fire released as a single on November 18, 1978, by ARC/Columbia Records.
+"September" is a song by the American band Earth, Wind & Fire and released as a single on November 18, 1978, by ARC/Columbia Records.
 The song was written by Allee Willis and Maurice White, based on a music sequence developed by guitarist Al McKay.
-Initially included as a track for The Best of Earth, Wind & Fire, Vol. 1, "September" was very successful commercially and reached No. 1 on the US Billboard Hot R&B Songs chart, No. 8 on the US Billboard Hot 100, and No. 3 on the UK Singles Chart.
+The song was included as one of two new tracks on the compilation album The Best of Earth, Wind & Fire, Vol. 1, "September" was very successful commercially and reached No. 1 on the US Billboard Hot R&B Songs chart, No. 8 on the US Billboard Hot 100, and No. 3 on the UK Singles Chart.
 The song remains a staple of the band's body of work and has been sampled, covered, remixed, and re-recorded numerous times.

 It was added to the Library of Congress's National Recording Registry list of sound recordings that "are culturally, historically, or aesthetically important" in 2018.

 Composition

 "September" has a funk groove based on a four-measure pattern that is consistent between verses and choruses, built on a circle of fifths.

 Written in the key of A major, and using a chord progression written by Earth, Wind & Fire guitarist Al McKay, vocalist Maurice White and songwriter Allee Willis wrote the song over one month.
 Willis was initially bothered by the gibberish "ba-dee-ya" lyric White used through the song, and begged him to rewrite it: "I just said, 'What the fuck does "ba-dee-ya" mean?'
 And he essentially said, 'Who the fuck cares?'
 I learned my greatest lesson ever in songwriting from him, which was never let the lyric get in the way of the groove."
 The song was included on the band's first compilation—The Best of Earth, Wind & Fire, Vol. 1—solely to boost sales with original content.

 The lyrics ask, "Do you remember the 21st night of September?".
 Maurice White claimed he simply chose the 21st due to how it sounded when sung.
-However, in a 2019 interview with the Wall Street Journal, his wife Marilyn White explains that September 21st was the expected birthdate of their son Kahbran.
+However, in a 2019 interview with The Wall Street Journal, his wife Marilyn White explains that September 21 was the expected birthdate of their son Kahbran.
 Recounting hearing the song for the first time, Marilyn said, "My whole body smiled.
 It was like a secret message between us and our son.
 I said, 'Oh my God, you remembered.'
 'Yeah,' Maurice said, 'Yeah, I did.